 - Type Ia supernovae This was the technique that was used to discover dark energy in the late 1990s.
 Type Ia supernovae are "standard candles" that allow us to reconstruct the Hubble diagram of distace vs. redshift over more than half the age of the universe.

-Looking to the longer term, I'm part of the BigBOSS project, a proposed 5000-fiber R=5000 spectrograph intended for installation on the 4-meter Mayall telescope at Kitt Peak National Observatory.
-BigBOSS will measure baryon acoustic oscillation features in galaxies and in hydrogen gas over a wide survey area out to redshifts of 3.5.
+Looking to the longer term, I'm part of the DESI project ("Dark Energy Spectroscopic Instrument"), a proposed 5000-fiber R=5000 spectrograph intended for installation on the 4-meter Mayall telescope at Kitt Peak National Observatory.
+DESI will measure baryon acoustic oscillation features in galaxies and in hydrogen gas over a wide survey area out to redshifts of 3.5.
 A large spectroscopic survey like this is the logical next step following a wide-field imaging survey like DES.